walles/batterylogger/README.md

 * Make sure there's enough room for the tick labels at the bottom;
 there wasn't on one of the beta devices.

+* Hint people about using two finger zoom get the details back.